amirhosein-prdv/ISAC-based-gesture-recognition-with-federated-learning/README.md

 # ISAC-based-gesture-recognition-with-federated-learning

-Decentralized sensing framework for ISAC-based gesture recognition systems with real Wi-Fi dataset (WIDAR 3.0)
+Welcome to the repository for the Decentralized Sensing Framework designed for ISAC-based gesture recognition systems using the real Wi-Fi dataset, WIDAR 3.0.

-In this repository, I implemented **FedAvg**, **FedProx** and **FedADMM** algorithms with Pytorch framework.
-I also robust the models against adversarial attack with some adversarial methods like **SAM, FGSM, Poisoning attacks, Evasion atttacks** and etc.
+This project showcases the implementation of several federated learning algorithms, including FedAvg, FedProx, and FedADMM, utilizing the PyTorch framework.
+These algorithms are key to distributed machine learning, allowing models to be trained across multiple devices while keeping data decentralized.

+Additionally, to enhance the robustness of the models, we have incorporated various adversarial defense techniques.
+These methods include SAM (Sharpness-Aware Minimization), FGSM (Fast Gradient Sign Method), Poisoning Attacks, and Evasion Attacks, among others.
+These techniques are crucial for improving model resilience against potential adversarial threats.

+## Features
+- Federated Learning Algorithms: Implementation of **FedAvg, FedProx, and FedADMM.**
+- Adversarial Defense Methods: Application of **SAM, FGSM, Poisoning Attacks, Evasion Attacks**, etc.
+- Real Wi-Fi Dataset: Utilization of WIDAR 3.0 for gesture recognition.

 ## The model and Data used in this algorithms: